Easy Pan-fried Shrimp and Chive Dumplings

-I decided to make shrimp and chive dumplings (韭菜虾饺), but had no patience making the wheat starch skin from scratch.
-Moving forward, I wanted my shrimp dumplings and I wanted them pronto; I thought of a way to cheat, which I have seen at a few dim sum restaurants.
+I wanted to make pan fried shrimp and chive dumplings (韭菜虾饺), but didn’t have the patience to make the wheat starch skin from scratch.
+I craved shrimp and chives dumplings and I wanted them fast; recalling a trick I’d seen at dim sum restaurants, I decided to cheat a bit.

 Ingredients